Anon-Planet/thgtoa/guide.md

 -   See: [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:]

--   See: [Appendix A5: Additional browser precautions with JavaScript enabled]
+-   See: [Appendix A5: Additional browser precautions with JavaScript enabled:]

 ### Setup an Android VM: